JackKelly/light-speed-io/design.md

     * Jack is particularly focused on speeding up the data pipeline for training machine learning models on multi-dimensional datasets, where we want to select random crops of data, as fast as the hardware will allow.
 This is described below in the [Priorities](#priorities) section.
 * Other file formats used for multi-dimensional arrays, such as NetCDF, GRIB, and EUMETSAT's native file format.
 (LSIO could help to speed up [kerchunk](https://fsspec.github.io/kerchunk/))

-## Timeline

-Ha! :smiley:.
-This project is in the earliest planning stages!
-It'll be _months_ before it does anything vaguely useful!
-And, for now at least, this project is just Jack hacking away his spare time, whilst learning Rust!

 ## Priorities

 Jack's main hypothesis is that it _should_ be possible to train large machine learning (ML) models _directly_ from multi-dimensional data stored on disk as Zarr arrays, instead of having to prepare ML training batches ahead of time.
 These ML models require random crops to be selected from multi-dimensional datasets, at several gigabytes per second.
 (See [Jack's blog post](https://jack-kelly.com/blog/2023-07-28-speeding-up-zarr) for more details.
 An example multi-dimensional dataset is satellite imagery over time.)